raphaeltm/EphemereSite/_posts/2016-04-06-reorganizing-my-digital-life.md

 But there are plenty of people out there that are doing stuff that’s really cool.
 And they’re sharing it, for money or for other things (ad revenue, recognition, being awesome open source contributors, etc.).
 And in the meantime, my VPS became a mess of old projects that I rarely touched.

-{% include "freeeagle.jpeg" caption="TOO MUCH FREEDOM.
+{% include image.html url="whatamess.jpeg" caption="TOO MUCH FREEDOM.
 The server kinda felt like this photo I took a few years ago in some random basement: a somewhat disturbing mess of random projects." alt="So messy." %}

 So I got rid of my VPS.
 And I’m in the process of moving my stuff elsewhere.